texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 If you did the last exercise properly, you should have noticed that ABOVE some value, you could assure that the number being returned by the line follower was the the line being picked up.
 Beneath some value, what you saw was the white paper reflecting light back.

-The difference between the region where the line was and the region where there was no line is called a <b>threshold</b>.
+The difference between the region where the line was and the region where there was no line is called a **threshold**.
 We are going to use a threshold to determine where the line is.

 {{ site.data.alerts.tip }}
 Also, weirdly, the line follower seems to pick up the shadows of the wheels.
 Don't worry about it, and simply realize that even when you account for the wheels, the threshold is still higher than the value for the shadow.
 {{ site.data.alerts.end }}

 Uh-oh!
-We're going to have you follow a line out on the bridge, but the lighting is different and the paper is different in the lab!
+We're going to have you follow a line on a racetrack, but the lighting may be different!
 What we'll do to account for this is write a small user interface where you can tune your threshold.
 While we're at it, we'll also experiment with the line follower and the LCD, and learn a bit about strings in C++.

 ## Exercise 6.1.2